 Magnesium is generally well-tolerated if you take an amount within the recommended daily intake of 400–420 mg for males and 310–320 mg for females (

 If you take other medications or supplements, it is best to talk with a doctor or pharmacist to prevent drug interactions.

 Magnesium is essential for maintaining good health and plays a key role in everything from exercise performance to heart health and brain function.

-Enjoying a variety of magnesium-rich foods may ensure that you’re getting enough of this important nutrient in your diet.
+Enjoying a variety of magnesium-rich foods may ensure you’re getting enough of this nutrient in your diet.
 Spinach, chia seeds, peanut butter, and avocados are a few examples that make great additions to smoothies, snacks, and other dishes.

 Just one thing

-Try this today: For a simple and delicious way to increase your magnesium intake, make homemade trail mix with a few of your favorite nuts and seeds.
+Try this today: For a simple and delicious way to increase your magnesium intake, make a homemade trail mix with a few of your favorite nuts and seeds.
 Not only is this treat packed with nutrients, but it’s also a great on-the-go snack.